rbokade/offlight/README.md

-# Code for OffLight
+# Code for OffLight: An Offline Multi-Agent Reinforcement Learning Framework for Traffic Signal Control

-Find the preprint here: https://arxiv.org/pdf/2411.06601